 - You can save plenty of time, especially if you date the front of the insert and arrange the pages for easy clipping.

-- These files are easy to maintain, since you can just wait for the whole insert to expire and then toss the whole thing in your recycling bin.
+- These files are easy to maintain.
+You can just wait for the insert to expire and then toss the whole thing in your recycling bin.

 - You don’t have to take your entire collection of coupons with you to the store – just the ones you clipped specifically for your trip.